psypersky/the-vibecode-framework/README.md

 Bug debugging: An error happens somewhere you send the full state of your app to your logger, complete and absolute visibility!

 Remote control: Given that the view responds to state, you could trivially implement a remote control of the state hence the app.
 Image this: A user calls you because the app doesn't work, you login into your admin panel, get control of his app, see his full app state, figure what's happening in real time, fix it and bum, user happy.

+Easy to implement complex tasks: Imagine this, you want your AI to give you suggestions based on what you type on every input on your app, imagine the pain of creating a freaking reducer for every single input in the whole APP!
+NO!
+Its already there, on the single state, there, done, finito! bye!

 ### Independent View